SS47816/AGI-Elo/README.md

 #### Test case difficulties and visualized samples

-You can the view the visualized test cases and their associated ratings on our [HuggingFace Collection](https://huggingface.co/collections/ztony0712/agi-elo-6825d88e9587700e9dd41b12) for all six datasets.
+You can view the visualized test cases samples and their associated ratings on our [HuggingFace Collection](https://huggingface.co/collections/ztony0712/agi-elo-6825d88e9587700e9dd41b12) for all six datasets.

 ## Abstract